Lillian Oppenheimer: Wider attention

-Although Lourie wanted to seek out publicity by approaching newspapers and museums, Oppenheimer believed that public attention would come in due course.
-Lourie was able to get three articles in Hokubei Shimpo, an English-language newspaper for Japanese expatriates in New York, but they attracted little attention.
+Lourie wanted to approach newspapers and museums.
+In contrast, Oppenheimer did not believe in seeking out publicity, and thought that attention would come in due time.
+Lourie managed to get three articles published in Hokubei Shimpo, an English-language newspaper for Japanese expatriates in New York, but they attracted little attention.
 The concert pianist Sylvia Rabinof, one of Oppenheimer's closest friends, knew the journalist Meyer Berger, who wrote the popular column "About New York" for The New York Times.
-While Oppenheimer was initially reluctant, she allowed Rabinof to send the Hokubei Shimpo articles to him.
+Oppenheimer was initially reluctant, but she allowed Rabinof to send the Hokubei Shimpo articles to Berger.

-Oppenheimer was surprised to receive a prompt call from Berger, but was able to take advantage of the opportunity.
-Berger saw her that night.
-On June 27, 1958, The New York Times printed his column on Oppenheimer.
-The article outlined the history of origami and described some of her favorite action models, including the Flapping Bird.
-The public reaction was unexpected.
-Letters and calls came from across and outside New York, including requests for origami lessons.
-After she was interviewed on Tonight Starring Jack Paar, talk shows started vying to have her on and she appeared on radio and television.
-Origami had suddenly acquired massive popularity in the United States.
+To Oppenheimer's surprise, Berger soon called back to meet with her and get material for a new column.
+On June 27, 1958, The New York Times printed Berger's column on Oppenheimer.
+It outlined the history of origami and described some of Oppenheimer's favorite action models, including the Flapping Bird.
+The article received unexpected attention from the public, which led to Oppenheimer being interviewed on Tonight Starring Jack Paar.
+This in turn enabled her to make further appearances on appearances on radio and television.
+Through Oppenheimer, origami became more well-known to Americans than it had ever been before.

-Oppenheimer used the newfound publicity to organize monthly origami lessons at Manhattan's Japan Society.
-Twenty-five people attended the first lesson on October 6, many of whom would become members of what she dubbed "the Origami Center", including Temko and Lourie.
+Oppenheimer used the newfound publicity to organize monthly origami lessons at the Japan Society headquarters in Manhattan.
+Twenty-five people, included Temko and Lourie, attended the first lesson on October 6, 1958.
+Many of them would become members of what she dubbed "the Origami Center".
 The lessons soon came into such demandaided by another mention in Berger's columnthat Oppenheimer started additional weekly lessons on Tuesdays and extended their run.
 She also started a newsletter for the Center called The Origamian.
-After the Society became unavailable, Oppenheimer held the monthly lessons in a nearby church and weekly lessons in her apartment until they ended in March 1959.
+When the Japan Society's headquarters became unavailable, Oppenheimer continued the monthly lessons in a nearby church and then held weekly lessons in her apartment, which came to an end in March 1959.
 Robinson later wrote that, for the first time, origami had its own "centre of activity".